-Like all the ‘coast to coast’ route across the north of England, it’s ‘up hill and down dale’ for much of the way, so if that’s not the sort of cycling you usually do over consecutive days (with full panniers etc), then some training is probably in order.
+Like all the ‘coast to coast’ routes across the north of England, the route is best done west to east to have the best chance of the prevailing wind behind you.
+It’s ‘up hill and down dale’ for much of the way, so if that’s not the sort of cycling you usually do over consecutive days (with full panniers etc), then some training is probably in order.

 Here’s the profile for the Walney to Wear route (going via Oxenholme as opposed to going in and out of Kendal).
 The total climbing for this route is approximately 1380 metres.